TECHOUS/DSKaKhel/README.md

 As a part of this update your PRs will be marked as `hacktoberfest-accepted` label before merging and don't get shocked PRs opened in this repository we will be counted in the Hacktober Fest 20.

-Also we will soon be launching the application to check your PRs for the Hacktober Fest20
+Also we will soon be launching the applications to check your PRs for the Hacktober Fest20

 Happy Hacking !